Our broad and creative curriculum is developed to incorporate children’s interests, our environment and the strengths of our staff.

 Spelling Skills Progression – Due to copyright restrictions, please contact the school directly to obtain a copy of this document.

-PSHCE Skills and Vocabulary Progression – Currently under review (March 2021)
+PSHCE Skills and Vocabulary Progression – Currently Being Finalised.
+To be published June 2021

 Phonics, Spelling and Reading

 In order to teach children to read and spell, we use two programmes.
-In EYFS and KS1, our progression is based around the nationally recognised ‘Letters and Sounds’ programme and in KS2, our progression is based around the ‘ESSENTIALspelling’ programme which was released in 2020.
+In EYFS and KS1, we use resources from Sound Start Phonics (www.soundstartphonics.co.uk) which align with the nationally recognised ‘Letters and Sounds’ programme.
+Once the children have completed this programme, they move into a progression based on ‘ESSENTIALspelling’ which was released in 2020 and ‘Talk for Reading’ which develops the children’s reading comprehension skills.

 To help you understand the terms we use in the teaching of phonics and spelling, we have put together a vocabulary guide for you which can be downloaded here: